solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

    *Rationale:* Future upgrades propose tolerating asynchronous replay during block construction.
 In other words, validators should be allowed to produce and distribute a block before replaying said block.
-It is impossible to introduce such a tolerance if receipts are mandatory components of blocks.
+It is impossible to introduce such a tolerance if transaction receipts are mandatory components of blocks.

 ## Alternatives Considered

 ### Using TransactionStatusMeta

-An alternative to introducing a new receipt type is reusing the transaction status data as it appears in RPC ([TransactionStatusMeta]).
+An alternative to introducing a new transation receipt type is reusing the transaction status data as it appears in RPC ([TransactionStatusMeta]).
 This would reduce complexity for clients.